 Thus, HIP provides source portability to either platform.
 HIP provides the 'hipcc' compiler driver which will call the appropriate toolchain depending on the desired platform.
 The source code for all headers and the library implementation is available on GitHub.

 Chapter 2 Installing HIP

 2.1 Installing Pre-built Packages

-HIP can be easily installed using pre-built binary packages using the package manager for your platform.
+You can install HIP with the package manager and the pre-built binary packages for your platform.

 2.2 Prerequisites